This blog may contain affiliate links. Read our disclosure policy for more info.

 The reason the Death Train in Bolivia got such a scary name is that the train was once used to transport sick people during the Yellow Fever outbreak.
 People with the mosquito-borne Yellow Fever virus were all transported to remote camps to be treated.

-However, there is another tale that says the Death Train got its name from all the workers killed during the construction of the tracks.
-However, this tail not only talks about the railway workers dying from accidents but also Yellow Feaver.
+However, there is another tale that says the Death Train got its name from all the workers who lost their lives during the construction of the tracks.
+However, this tale not only talks about the railway workers dying from accidents but also Yellow Fever.